 Stiff Goldenrod (Solidago rigida)

-Stiff goldenrod is a native perennial that typically grows between three to five feet tall.
-Its bright yellow flowers are arranged in dense, flat-topped clusters, with each flower measuring about 3/8 inch in diameter and the entire inflorescence spanning two to five inches across.
-The plant’s leaves are stiff and rough-textured, with basal leaves reaching up to 10 inches long and five inches wide.
-Leaves along the stem are alternately arranged, with lower leaves being oblong and up to eight inches long and two inches wide, while upper leaves are lance-shaped and stalkless.
-Stiff goldenrod thrives in prairies, dry fields, and open woodlands, preferring full sun and a variety of soils, including dry, sandy, and rocky soils.
-(SF)
+Stiff goldenrod (Solidago rigida) is a native perennial found widely across Wisconsin’s prairies, dry fields, and open woodlands.
+Typically growing between three to five feet tall, it features bright yellow flowers arranged in dense, flat-topped clusters.
+Each individual flower measures about 3/8 inch in diameter, while the entire inflorescence spans two to five inches across.
+The plant’s leaves are stiff and rough-textured, with basal leaves reaching up to ten inches long and five inches wide.
+Along the stem, leaves are alternately arranged—lower leaves are oblong and up to eight inches long, while upper leaves are lance-shaped and stalkless.